We at Johny’s Software Lab LLC are experts in performance. If performance is in any way concern in your software project, feel free to contact us.

 next pointer is dereferenced.
 There is no pattern to memory access, and the CPU has to pay the full price of data cache misses.

 Additionally, the data from the memory is fetched typically in blocks of 64 bytes.
 Arrays take advantage of this, because if the block doesn’t belong to the currently processed element, it belongs to the next element.
-On the contrary, part of the 64 bytes of data that is fetched from the memory will belong to the current node, but the other part can belong to some completely irrelevant component and the rest of the block is wasted data transfer.
+On the contrary, one part of the 64 bytes of data that is fetched from the memory will belong to the current node, but the other part can belong to some completely irrelevant component and the rest of the block is wasted data transfer.

 So, how does linked list performance depends on memory layout?